Klarna’s list of suitors may not be that extensive

-LONDON, Aug 4 (Reuters Breakingviews) - Klarna is suddenly in the checkout shopping cart.
-Following the $29 billion acquisition of Australian payment company Afterpay (APT.AX) by Twitter founder Jack Dorsey’s Square (SQ.N), those looking to get into the fast-growing buy-now-pay-later sector will now be eying the Swedish group and U.S. rival Affirm (AFRM.O).
+LONDON (Reuters Breakingviews) - Klarna is suddenly in the checkout shopping cart.
+Following the $29 billion acquisition of Australian payment company Afterpay by Twitter founder Jack Dorsey’s Square, those looking to get into the fast-growing buy-now-pay-later sector will now be eying the Swedish group and U.S. rival Affirm.
 Yet the list of genuine suitors may not be excessively long.

 On the face of it, Klarna boss Sebastian Siemiatkowski has several reasons to sell out.
 Afterpay and Klarna are competing head-to-head in the business of offering no-interest short-term instalment loans to help consumers spread out the cost of paying for small purchases.
 The duo charge retailers a fee in return for covering the risk that shoppers don’t pay.
 With Square’s deep pockets, Afterpay may now be able to charge more competitive fees and grab market share.